spamalot/quichem/README.rst

 Below are some features which may be implemented in ``quichem`` in the future.

-- full wxPython clipboard support and Windows binaries for wxPython front-end
+- full wxPython clipboard support
+- Windows binaries for wxPython front-end
 - ``setup.py`` files for installing ``quichem`` as a Python package
 - isotopes (through indication of atomic mass)
 - a PyGTK front-end